Details of significant shareholders and ordinary shares in issue

 The Company maintains the board as a well‐functioning, balanced team led by the chairman.
 The Company recognises the importance of appointing non-executive directors who can provide an independent view of the Company’s activities.

 Steve Harris, Chief Executive of Committed Capital Ltd, which holds Company’s shares through its nominee companies is a non- executive director appointed to represent these interests under a subscription agreement dated 30 July 2015.
-The Board does not consider him to be independent but is satisfied that he has the requisite experience, is fully aware of his fiduciary duty to act in the wider interests of shareholders as a whole with an attitude of independence of character and judgement.
+The Board is satisfied that he has the requisite experience, is fully aware of his fiduciary duty to act in the wider interests of shareholders as a whole with an attitude of independence of character and judgement.

-Mike Lord, a former Chief Executive of the Company, is a non-executive director and consultant to the Company.
-The Board does not consider him to be independent, but is satisfied that he has the requisite experience, is fully aware of his fiduciary duty to act in the wider interests of shareholders as a whole with an attitude of independence of character and judgement.
+Mike Lord, a former Chief Executive of the Company, is a non-executive director.
+The Board does is satisfied that he has the requisite experience, is fully aware of his fiduciary duty to act in the wider interests of shareholders as a whole with an attitude of independence of character and judgement.

 Non-executive director appointments continue subject to re-election by shareholders at the Annual General Meeting.
 Non-executive directors must stand for election at the first Annual General Meeting after appointment and then every third anniversary.
 If appointment is terminated for any reason, there is no entitlement to redundancy or compensation for unfair dismissal.